nkunaptm/Image-processing-using-raw-image-data/README.md

 the output file will be in the directory your .cpp files are in for the no optional flags command is : ./volimage <imageBase>
 for example : ./volimage brain_mri_raws/MRI

+Uni was frustrating but it helped me get a job